umee-network/peggo/README.md

 `deployERC20`.
 This event signals Umee that there's a new ERC20 deployed from Peggy, so Umee can map the token contract address to the corresponding native coin.
 This enables transfers from Umee to Ethereum.

+#### Umee

+ **Validator sets**: Umee informs the Peggy contract who are the current validators and their power.
+This results in an execution of the `updateValset` function.

+ **Request batch**: Peggo will check for new transactions in the Outgoing TX Pool and if the transactions' fees are greater than the set minimum batch fee, it will send a message to Umee requesting a new batch.

+ **Batches**: Peggo queries Umee for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Peggy contract.

 ### Transfers from Umee to Ethereum